maydin82/rhcs5-install/README.md

 This playbook will;

+- Will work if  ansible controller is the bootstrap node itself, but also works if the controller is not the bootstrap node

+- Will not update the OS packages at the bootstrap node , but this behaviour  can be easily changed if the ansible controller is not the bootstrap node.

 - Register either to the CDN or Satellite, enable repos and install required packages into all nodes

 - Tune the RHEL OS paramters as per the best practices